PaulFrankling/proper_clobber/README.md

 `pip install -r requirements.txt`

 > You can also download the ZIP folder of the project by clicking the 'Code' button above the folders and files in the GitHub repository and selecting 'Download ZIP'.

+### Deployment to Heroku

+The project was deployed to [Heroku](https://www.heroku.com/) by taking the following steps:

 ## Credits: